 Grant exhibits a fairly intense fear response when it comes to thunderstorms.
 The good news is we’ve managed to help him cope without resorting to the use of pharmaceuticals.
-If none of these approaches work for you, a candid conversation with your vet might be warranted.
+If none of these approaches work for you, have a candid conversation with your vet.
 In extreme cases, there are medications that can help keep your pup comfortable.
 But take a cue from Grant — a little dedication and ingenuity from you may be all that’s necessary to help your canine cope successfully!

 Thumbnail: Photography © garybis | iStock / Getty Images Plus.

 This piece was originally published on August 10, 2015.

 17 thoughts on “Is Your Dog Scared of Thunder?
 6 Tips for Soothing Him”